 - Corrupted indexes can be rebuilt by using the Rescan feature, as described in Rescanning Scale-Out Repositories.

 Once an index is rebuilt, Veeam Backup & Replication will have to wait for 24 hours before it can offload any data again.
-This is necessary to comply with the Eventual Consistency model of Amazon S3.
+This is necessary to comply with the eventual consistency model of S3 compatible object storage repositories.

 ArchiveIndex Directory Structure